 Easily grown in moist, humus-rich, well-drained soils in full sun to part shade.
-Plants prefer some part afternoon shade in the St. Louis area, but flowers and foliage usually show best yellow color in full sun.
+Plants prefer some part afternoon shade in the St. Louis area, but flowers and foliage of yellow-leaved cultivars usually show best yellow color in full sun.
 Plants spread by rhizomes and self-seeding in optimum growing conditions to form large colonies.
 Stems may root where leaf nodes touch the ground.
 Plants tend to be less invasive if grown in lean, somewhat dry soils, however best performance is in moist fertile soils.

 No serious insect or disease problems.
 Lysimachia is susceptible to rust and leaf spots.
 Plants should be closely monitored to avoid unwanted spread.